Obeticholic acid: Bile acid diarrhea

 Bile acid diarrhea (also called bile acid malabsorption) can be secondary to Crohn's disease or be a primary condition.
 Reduced median levels of FGF19, an ileal hormone that regulates increased hepatic bile acid synthesis, have been found in this condition.
 FGF19 is potently stimulated by bile acids and especially by OCA.
 A proof of concept study of OCA (25 mg/d) has shown clinical and biochemical benefit.

-FDA label update

-On February 1, 2018, the FDA updated label warnings for obeticholic acid to better explain recommended dosing.
-According to the agency, a misunderstanding led some health care professionals to improperly dose the drug on a daily basis rather than weekly, which can increase the risk of liver damage.
+Society and culture

+Legal status

+In June 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency concluded its review of the medicine Ocaliva (obeticholic acid) and recommended that the medicine's marketing authorization be revoked, because its benefits are no longer considered to outweigh its risks.
+Ocaliva is used to treat adults with primary biliary cholangitis, an autoimmune condition that causes gradual destruction of the bile ducts in the liver, which can lead to liver failure and increase the risk of liver cancer.

+Research

+A systematic review and meta-analysis of obeticholic acid, published in 2024, found that its effects on lipid parameters and its other adverse effects warrant further investigation.